shashankpie/Portfolio/README.md

-My Personal website built with Next.js, Tailwind CSS and deployed to Vercel.
+My Personal website built with Next.js, Tailwind CSS (shadcn) and deployed to Vercel.